 What interests you?
-What do you enjoy?
-What do you care about?
-Endeavouring to tell a photo story on a topic you have no interest in will be hard work.
-You don’t need a burning passion for your topic, but having healthy curiosity will set you out on the right path.
+Think about what do you enjoy?
+Consider what do you care about?
+Endeavoring to tell a photo story on a topic you have no interest in will be hard work.
+You don’t need a burning passion for your topic, but having a healthy curiosity will set you out on the right path.

 Do Your Homework

 Don’t go in cold.
 Even if you know your topic well, spend some time to carry out research.
 Knowing and understanding your subject well means you’ll take more interesting photographs of it.

 The cohesion of your narrative strengthens as a result of your expertise.
 As you research your topic and your understanding broadens, you will see fresh aspects of it.
 Build your new knowledge into how you perceive your subject.
 This will enable you to construct a more meaningful series of photos that will make people think.

 Scrutinizing a topic is easier than ever.
 The internet contains more information on most things than you’ll need to know.
 Pull together relevant material fitting the story you have to tell.
 Follow interesting tangents that may appear along the way, but don’t get distracted by them.
 Evaluate their relevance to helping you make powerful pictures that tell a story.